iyappangithubacc/Youtube_project/README.md

 - Obtain API keys for YouTube data access and configure them in the script.
 - up MongoDB and PostgreSQL databases where the fetched data will be stored.

-2. **Data Retrieval from YouTube:**
+**2. Data Retrieval from YouTube:**

 - Use the provided functions to fetch data from YouTube, such as channel details, playlist details, video details, and comments for each video.
 - This involves making API calls to the YouTube API using the `googleapiclient` library and processing the responses to extract relevant information.

-3. **Data Storage in MongoDB:**
+**3. Data Storage in MongoDB:**

 - Store the fetched data into MongoDB collections.
 This includes channel details, playlists, videos, and comments.
 - The `pymongo` library is used to interact with MongoDB, where data is organized into collections.

-4. **Data Processing and Storage in PostgreSQL:**
+**4. Data Processing and Storage in PostgreSQL:**

 - Process the fetched data and organize it into suitable formats for SQL tables.
 - Utilize the `psycopg2` library to establish a connection to the PostgreSQL database and create tables for storing channel details, playlist details, video details, and comments.
 - Insert the processed data into the corresponding SQL tables.

-5. **User Interface Development:**
+**5. User Interface Development:**

 - Develop a user interface using `streamlit` to interact with the data stored in the databases.
 - This may include features like displaying channel details, playlists, videos, comments, etc., in a user-friendly format.

-6. **Data Analysis and Visualization:**
+**6. Data Analysis and Visualization:**

 - After storing the data in databases, perform any necessary data analysis or visualization using tools like `pandas`, `plotly`, etc.
 - Generate insights or visualize trends based on the retrieved YouTube data.

 **How To Use:**